-Below are the biographies of the two lead Independent Reviewers, Claire McEnery and Nicola Bithell, and the two additional Independent Reviewers brought in towards the end of the process to ensure the work was completed on time.
+The two lead Independent Reviewers were Claire McEnery and Nicola Bithell.
+The two additional Independent Reviewers that were brought in towards the end of the process to ensure the work was completed on time were Kerry Young and Colin Taylor.

-Independent Reviewer Claire McEnery
+Independent Reviewer, Claire McEnery